IBEW Aptitude Test

 The Math Section Is Where Most People Fail

-Roughly 70% of aptitude test failures happen because of math.
+Across the pre-apprenticeship cohorts I’ve taught in Chicago, roughly 70% of first-attempt failures come down to math.
 Not because the math is hard — it’s standard algebra and fractions — but because:

 • No calculator allowed